 - Gaining access to the titular realm of Kingdom Hearts is the primary goal of every villain in the series.

 - The Tower in the Panzer Dragoon Series

 - The Vault in Borderlands

-- A slightly odd example is Releeshahn in the third Myst game.
+- A slightly odd example is Releeshahn in Myst III: Exile.
 Releeshahn is a book that is an access to a location, and you have to retrieve the book.

 - The artificial island Paradise and the Cardinal Shaft in Hellsinker.

 - Ilos in Mass Effect, a planet only accessible via a lost mass relay, only the last Rachni Queen kept in captivity on Noveria knows the location of, and which Shepard and Saren are racing to get to first.

 - Fallout: New Vegas revolves entirely around the biggest landmark in Nevada, the Hoover Dam.
 It provides clean water and free electricity to the entire state.
 He who controls it controls the future of the entire Mojave desert, so it's actually a pretty damn good justification of this trope.
 It's not magical, it's not full of unobtanium, it just provides what you need to live.

 - Familiar Ground: The cave. because they do not, in fact, get any answers